khakhalin/Teaching/Intro_Neuroscience/neuro_class_plans.md

 2. Where are the Wernicke's and Broca's areas in the brain?
 3. Can we see any logic in where they are located, that could help us to remember their role?

+Differences between hemispheres

-What have you ever heard about the differences between the left and right hemispheres, and what's your opinion about these statements?
+* What have you ever heard about the differences between the left and right hemispheres, and what's your opinion about these statements?
 (Which sound like true, and which ones are fishy?)
+* ask them to list what they heard, but also sort it into 3 buckets: seems right; probably an exaggeration; probably a myth (5 min)
+* debrief

 Imagine that you ran a person through an fMRI (or fancy EEG) study, and realized that BOTH sides of their brain are really involved with language.
 What guesses can you make about this person?

 # Intro Musics

-Used: Forro, JPP, Yulduz, Vietnam, Bulgarian (kaval from plovdiv), Carlos Nakai, peruvean, Hungarian roma-influenced, Gamelan, Thai, ethiopian, Tekbilek, Hedningarna, Armenian, Moroccan, Gagaku, Cajun, Evora, Klezmer, Baobab, Sainkho, Milladoiro (Galicia), Laos, Ali Farka Toure & Toumani Diabate (Mali), Corsican
+Used: Forro, JPP, Yulduz, Vietnam, Bulgarian (kaval from plovdiv), Carlos Nakai, peruvean, Hungarian roma-influenced, Gamelan, Thai, ethiopian, Tekbilek, Hedningarna, Armenian, Moroccan, Gagaku, Cajun, Evora, Klezmer, Baobab, Sainkho, Milladoiro (Galicia), Laos, Ali Farka Toure & Toumani Diabate (Mali), Corsican, Nusrat Fateh Ali Khan & Michael Brook, Cuba (Ibragim  Frerrer), Greek,

-Future: Nusrat Fateh Ali Khan & Michael Brook, Cuba (Ibragim  Frerrer), Iren Lovac, Greek, Nepal, Argentina, Iraq, Jan Johanson, Georgian, Evenk, Nigeria and Ghana, Sogdiana (Uzbek), Burma, Cumbia, Sinavi, Ilgi (Latvian), Romanian, Gbaya - Centrafrique (from Central African Republic), Uygur, Drummers Of The Societe Absolument Guini (Haiti)
+Future: Iren Lovac, Nepal, Argentina, Iraq, Jan Johanson, Georgian, Evenk, Nigeria and Ghana, Sogdiana (Uzbek), Burma, Cumbia, Sinavi, Ilgi (Latvian), Romanian, Gbaya - Centrafrique (from Central African Republic), Uygur, Drummers Of The Societe Absolument Guini (Haiti)

 Vartinna, Mustafa-Zadeh,